IgniteUI/igniteui-angular/readme-template.md

 ### Installation

-A step by step series of examples that tell you have to get a development env running
+A step by step series of examples that tell how users can get started with the project.

-Say what the step will be
+Say what first the step will be

 ```
 Give the example